theresa-mashura/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 | 234 High Street, PA 19159 | 267-3940 |

-_You may use the query in the 'data-h2.sql' file to populate the 'PERSON' and 'HOME' table_
+_You may use the query in the 'data.sql' file to populate the 'PERSON' and 'HOME' table_

 Support the following operations: